How to Successfully Work a Job Fair

 - Determine the key requirements and skills needed for positions of interest

 - Develop your 30-second commercial – be able to articulate a clear and specific description of yourself, your area of study, experience that can demonstrate relevant skills, and what you want to do

 - Create your Top 10 list of targeted employers and connect with them through DuqCareerlink or the "Careers by Symplicity" app.

-- If you do not have a résumé, learn more on our Résumé page or contact Career Services for guidance on developing your résumé.
+- If you do not have a résumé, learn more on our Résumé page or contact the Center for Career Development for guidance on developing your résumé.

-- Have your résumé reviewed by Career Services, at ResuMANIA or participate in Recruiter in Residence.
+- Have your résumé reviewed at the Center for Career Development, at ResuMANIA or participate in Recruiter in Residence.

 - Focus your résumé to the requirements of the position and the skills you offer

 - Highlight your education, relevant and related experience (paid and volunteer), projects, accomplishments, volunteer/service involvement, other work experience

 - Consider developing various versions of your résumé depending on the skills required or multiple career interests